calabozo/calabozo.github.com/statistics/cluster/index.md

 ## Density based methods

 In density-based clustering, clusters are defined as areas of higher density than the remainder of the data set.
+It can discover clusters of arbitrary shape.
 Objects in these sparse areas - that are required to separate clusters - are usually considered to be noise and border points.
+It is not an iterative proces, based on some initial density parameters it converges in only one scan because it only examine the local region to justify the density.

 #### DBSCAN

-Density-based spatial clustering of applications with noise ([DBSCAN](https://en.wikipedia.org/wiki/DBSCAN)).
+Density-Based Spatial Clustering of Applications with Noise ([DBSCAN](https://en.wikipedia.org/wiki/DBSCAN)).
 It is a density-based clustering algorithm: given a set of points in some space, it groups together points that are closely packed together (points with many nearby neighbors), marking as outliers points that lie alone in low-density regions (whose nearest neighbors are too far away).

 #### OPTICS

+Ordering points to identify the clustering structure ([OPTICS](https://en.wikipedia.org/wiki/OPTICS_algorithm)).
 Its basic idea is similar to DBSCAN, but it addresses one of DBSCAN's major weaknesses: the problem of detecting meaningful clusters in data of varying density.
 In order to do so, the points of the database are (linearly) ordered such that points which are spatially closest become neighbors in the ordering.
 Additionally, a special distance is stored for each point that represents the density that needs to be accepted for a cluster in order to have both points belong to the same cluster.

 ## Model-based clustering methods

 The clustering model most closely related to statistics is based on distribution models.
 Clusters can then easily be defined as objects belonging most likely to the same distribution.
 A convenient property of this approach is that this closely resembles the way artificial data sets are generated: by sampling random objects from a distribution.

+One example can be the [Expectation maximization](https://en.wikipedia.org/wiki/Expectation%E2%80%93maximization_algorithm) algorithm.

 ## Grid-based methods

-## Soft-computing methods
+The [grid-based clustering](http://locus.siam.org/doi/abs/10.1137/1.9780898718348.ch12) approach differs from the conventional clustering algorithms in that it is concerned not with the data points but with the value space that surrounds the data points.
+In general, a typical grid-based clustering algorithm consists of the following five basic steps (Grabusts and Borisov, 2002):

+1. Creating the grid structure, i.e., partitioning the data space into a finite number of cells.
+1. Calculating the cell density for each cell.
+1. Sorting of the cells according to their densities.
+1. Identifying cluster centers.
+1. Traversal of neighbor cells.

+#### STING

+The spatial area is divided into rectangle cells, which are represented by a hierarchical structure.
+Let the root of the hierarchy be at level 1, its children at level 2, etc. The number of layers could be obtained by changing the number of cells that form a higher-level cell.
+A cell in level i corresponds to the union of the areas of its children in level i + 1.
+In the algorithm STING, each cell has 4 children and each child corresponds to one quadrant of the parent cell.
+Only two-dimensional spatial space is considered in this algorithm.

+#### CLIQUE

+[Clique clustering](https://arxiv.org/abs/1411.4274) is the problem of partitioning the vertices of a graph into disjoint clusters, where each cluster forms a [clique](https://en.wikipedia.org/wiki/Clique_(graph_theory)) in the graph, while optimizing some objective function.
+In online clustering, the input graph is given one vertex at a time, and any vertices that have previously been clustered together are not allowed to be separated.
+The goal is to maintain a clustering with an objective value close to the optimal solution.